deeplearning4j/deeplearning4j/rotten_tomatoes_sentiment_analysis.md

         Pair<String,String> phrase2 = data.get("2");
         assertEquals("A series of escapades demonstrating the adage that what is good for the goose",phrase2.getFirst());
         assertEquals("2",phrase2.getSecond());
     }

-One thing we might want to do though (later on) is to get things like just phrases or just labels.
-Let's make this something easy to do for ourselves later.
-Our goal is to build a set of abstractions that we can think in terms of components and not individual steps.

-For brevity, I will just show the associated test and let it speak for itself:
+Our goal is to build a set of abstractions that we can think of as components, and not as individual steps.
+(One thing we might want to do later is get only phrases, or only labels.)
+For brevity, I'll let the associated test speak for itself:

    @Test
     public void testNumPhrasesAndLabels() {